s3rgeym/s3rgeym/README.md

 Looking for a remote job (Web Development/Scrapping/Browser Automation/Pentesting).
 Programming expirience: 15 years (since 2009).
-I consider any proposals, including illegal ones.
+I consider any proposals<!--, including illegal ones -->.
 I do not work against the inhabitants of Russia.

 My priority is to look for work in the UAE, Serbia, Turkey or Cyprus.